Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Results

 Once the myenteric plexus was segmented, the next stage involved segmenting and identifying ganglion cells to further enhance clinical relevance to HD.
 This segmentation stage involved transitioning from region-level segmentation to cell-level (object) prediction.
-The threshold utilized for segmenting and detecting the ganglion cells is 0.175.
-An example visualization of predicted high- and low-certainty ganglion cells across a whole slide is shown in{~ Figure~\ref{FIG:ganglia_pred_example}}.
+The threshold utilized for segmenting and detecting the ganglion cells is 0.175 ({ Fig.~\ref{FIG:threshold_sweep_ganglia}}).
+An example visualization of predicted high- and low-certainty ganglion cells across a whole slide is shown in{~ Fig.~\ref{FIG:ganglia_pred_example}}.

 The ViT-B/16 proposed model achieved a high recall average score of 78.6\% ({ Table~\ref{tab:ganglion_cell_results}}) by utilizing the combined low-certainty high-certainty ganglion cells, demonstrating strong capabilities in detecting the majority of ganglion cells within the myenteric plexus region.
 Furthermore, using a more conservative threshold for higher certainty yields a precision of 62.1\%, indicating the model’s ability to identify clear, morphologically distinct ganglion cells.
 Using the same high-certainty threshold, the model achieved a high recall of 89.1\%, thereby identifying the overwhelming majority of ganglion cells with a typical ganglion-cell morphology.
-Per-slide high-certainty ganglion identification results are summarized in{~ Table~\ref{tab:detailed_ganglia_certain_results}}.
-Combined high and low certainty object-level results for each WSI are listed in { Table~\ref{tab:detailed_ganglia_combined_results}}.
 Overall, the DL model used for segmenting and identifying ganglion cells outperformed the baseline model in ganglion cell detection.